Get to Know Our Staff

 Susie is the Home’s Office Manager.
 She has been employed at Dover Children’s Home since 1996 and has enjoyed her long history with the Home.
 She manages duties such as payroll, financials, audits, and billing.
 Susie loves to volunteer at fundraisers for the Home and has a special place in her heart for her co-workers and DCH board members.
 During her time off from the Home, she loves spending time with her family and having fun with her husband, Dave, and their three grandchildren, Trey, Ellie, and Tucker.

 Tom has been a part of the Dover Children’s Home team since 2008.
 He has had a dynamic role as a DCH team member, working in multiple capacities throughout the years including full-time and part-time positions.
 Tom received his Bachelor’s degree in Psychology in 2009, and his Master’s degree in Counseling from the University of New Hampshire in 2011.
-He currently works with the residents of DCH as a Relief Adolescent Counselor, and with the staff as a CPR/First-Aid instructor.
+He currently serves as the Home’s CPR/First-Aid instructor.
 Outside of DCH Tom works full time as a guidance counselor in the Barrington school district, is the director of an NPO Counseling Center, and an assistant coach on the Dover Special Olympics swim team.
 In his free time Tom enjoys spending time with his family, friends, and his Great Dane.

 Helen earned her Bachelor’s Degree in Psychology from Plymouth State University in December of 2011.
 She serves as the Home’s Independent Living Coordinator and thrives on the rewards and challenges earned while working at Dover Children’s Home.
 She was drawn to the Home because of the mission and focus on treatment to benefit the child, the family, and the community as a whole.
 Working with teens is a passion for Helen.
 Outside of work, she is a volunteer board member and facilitator for Concord Outright, another program dedicated to helping teens navigate life, especially when the obstacles they face are overwhelming.
 Her future goals include earning a Master’s degree in Social Work; continuing to learn and be a part of the Dover Children’s Home team; and focusing on family, friends, mentors, and all the experiences that enrich life.